Dherse/masterproef/content/4_phos.typ

     set text(size: 12pt, fill: rgb(30, 100, 200))
     smallcaps[*Synthesizable execution model*]
 }
 Synthesizable blocks follow a different execution model due to reconfigurability: when a block of code cannot be evaluated, it is analyzed to remove as much code as possible before being collected into a stack.
 The stack is then stored along with the intrinsic subtree of that reconfigurability region.
-Additionally, synthesizable block produce intrinsic operations and constraints that are stored in a global tree of operations in order to produce the expected output.
+Additionally, synthesisable block produce intrinsic operations and constraints that are stored in a global tree of operations in order to produce the expected output.

 === Typing system